unixpickle/f1le/README.md

 Now you have f1le up and running.
 Congrats!

+## Docker

+You can build/run this with Docker.
+If you have Docker installed and running
+simply download the Dockerfile to a directory, cd there, and build the image:

+    docker build -t f1le .

+Then run it:

+    docker run -it -p 8080:8080 f1le

+You will be prompted for a password.

 # TODO

 Here are some things which need to get done before this is finished: